Akalanka47000/bashaway-questions-2024/hard/server-seas/QUESTION.md

 ## Output / Evaluation Criteria

-- HTTP requests to the load balancer must be distributed evenly between the given two servers.
+- HTTP requests to the load balancer must be distributed evenly between the given servers.

-- The script should only execute if the two servers are running on the specified ports.
+- The script should only execute if the three servers are running on the specified ports.